strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elastic_agent.md

 ![Powershell](./images/OpeningPowershell.png)

 Copy the command you saved in the file.
-In my case, it was **"agent.txt"** and paste it into the powershell and hit enter.
+In my case, it was **"agent.txt"** and paste it into the powershell.

-NOTE: you may have to copy/paste each part of the command separately.
+No need to hit enter - it will run each line of code separately when you paste it in!

 ![Powershell](./images/powershell.png)